waltligon/orangefs/doc/pvfs2-quickstart.md

 A Linux 2.6.0 kernel or later is recommended for the kernel interface, although 2.4.x kernel support has been added for systems that require it.
-If you're using a 2.4.x kernel, you must be running 2.4.19 or later, as previous versions are NOT (and will not be) supported.
+If you’re using a 2.4.x kernel, you must be running 2.4.19 or later, as previous versions are NOT (and will not be) supported.

-The following examples assume that you've already downloaded, compiled, and are now running the Linux kernel located in the /usr/src/linux-2.x.x directory on your system.
+The following examples assume that you’ve already downloaded, compiled, and are now running the Linux kernel located in the /usr/src/linux-2.x.x directory on your system.